kmarilleau/reaperwrb2019/README.md

 You'll find the latest version pre-build inside the "release" folder of this repository.

 ## Installation And Usage
+ATTENTION: reapack support is probably going to be discontinued.
+Please do a manual install from the .zip file available in the "release" folder.

 For detailed installation and usage instructions please refer to the following youtube playlist:

 https://www.youtube.com/watch?v=SDABt0Cm9wQ&list=PL4mhaIEnflCCwJE0iqY6D1ukgEt9mtXsC